Dhruv3275/DeepLensing_PINN/README.md

-# Physics Guided Machine Learning on Real Lensing Images Using Resnet-18 ad Resnet-10 and Physics Informed Nueral Network (PINN)
+# Physics Guided Machine Learning on Real Lensing Images Using Resnet-18, Resnet-10 and Physics Informed Neural Network (PINN)
 ## Overview

 This repository contains the implementation of two models for classifying images of gravitational lenses using PyTorch.
 The first model employs a standard ResNet-18 architecture, while the second model enhances the ResNet-18 with a physics-informed neural network (PINN) that incorporates the gravitational lensing equation.